Smart Investing Strategies: How to Easily Grow Your Wealth in 2025

 Mutual funds are professionally managed investment funds where fund managers actively select and adjust the portfolio to maximize returns.
 Some mutual funds aim to outperform the market through active management, while others, like index funds, follow a passive strategy by tracking a specific market index.

 ETFs function similarly to mutual funds but trade like individual stocks on an exchange.
-They offer greater liquidity, meaning investors can buy and sell shares throughout the trading day.
-ETFs typically have lower expense ratios than mutual funds, making them a cost-effective investment option.
+They are more liquid which allows investors to buy and sell shares throughout the trading day.
+ETFs typically have lower expense ratios than mutual funds which makes them a cost-effective investment option.

 5. Risk vs. Reward in Investing